widget

 Subject Search Bar

-I know that it looks like they are learning to kick and it looks as though you are teaching them to kick properly but the reality is it doesn't do anything!
+I know it looks like they are learning to kick, and it looks as though you are teaching them to kick properly, but the reality is, it doesn't do anything!

 Not Easily Convinced

-This is going to take time as you may have to teach them to do all these things one step at a time.
-But teaching them to splash there feet is not a substitute.
+This is going to take time, as you may have to teach them to do all these things one step at a time.
+But teaching them to splash their feet is not a substitute.

 There is a place for splashing feet.
-Some times if a student is unable to grasp the concept of keeping there heals or toes (depending on whether they are on the back or front) close to the surface of the water, then I might ask the student to splash.
-It would only be as a drill however and I would not want it to turn into a habit.
+Sometimes, if a student is unable to grasp the concept of keeping their heels or toes (depending on whether they are on the back or front) close to the surface of the water, then I might ask the student to splash.
+It would only be as a drill, however, and I would not want it to turn into a habit.

 Enjoy